sematext/sematext-agent-docker/README.md

 	**Optional Parameters:**
 	- --privileged  might be required for Security Enhanced Linux (the better way is to have the right policy ...)
 	- -e HOSTNAME_LOOKUP_URL - On Amazon ECS, a [metadata query](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) must be used to get the instance hostname (e.g. "169.254.169.254/latest/meta-data/local-hostname")
-	- -e HTTPS_PROXY - URL for a proxy server
+	- -e HTTPS_PROXY - URL for a proxy server (behind firewalls)
+  - -e LOGSENE_URL - URL for bulk inserts into Logsene.
+The default value is https://logsene-receiver.sematext.com/_bulk".
+This URL must be changed in case you use Logsene On-Premises.
+  - -e SPM_URL - URL for bulk inserts into SPM.
+This URL must be changed in case you use Logsene On-Premises.
         **Docker Logs Parameters:**
 	- -e LOGSENE_TOKEN - Logsene Application Token for logs
-	- -e REMOVE_ANSI_ESCAPE_SEQ=enabled - removes e.g. ANSI Terminal color codes from logs for pattern matching
 	- Whitelist containers for logging
 	  - -e MATCH_BY_NAME - regular expression to white list container names
 	  - -e MATCH_BY_IMAGE - regular expression to white list image names